skawo/GodMode9-with-Cartridge-Fixer/README.md

 This checks whether the cartridge has this specific type of corruption or whether a different issue is causing the problem.

+### If verification succeeds

+Then your issue is not related to the cartridge itself.
+Try to delete and re-download the update data (if there is any).
+Issue could also be related to your Luma CFW settings/Locale Settings for this particular game.

 ### If verification fails

 1. Return to: